 aka Protecting Plants 101, aka Prosecuting Pests 101

 Learn to identify common pests and fungal issues and effective methods to deter and treat them.
-The course cost of $30 covers instruction and a notebook with all slides and handouts.
-This class is offered on two dates:
+The class cost of $35 covers instruction and a notebook with all slides and handouts.
+This class is offered on three dates:

-We will cover aphids, worms and caterpillars, lacewing bugs, spider mites, mealy bug, japanese beetles, flea bettles, thrip, white fly & slugs.
+We will cover aphids, worms and caterpillars, lacewing bugs, spider mites, mealy bug, Japanese beetles, flea beetles, thrip, white fly, slugs & more.
 We will also cover black spot, powdery mildew and downy mildew.

 Aphids are discriminate.
 Once they establish with one plant, they stay with it until that food source is gone and then they find another, and quickly.
 Aphids are born pregnant and can reproduce within 7 days after birth.
 That’s why infestations can happen so quickly.